cj-hilder/ble-hr-tool/README.md

 ### Knowing When to Stop

 If your nervous system is currently deconditioned, it will fatigue quickly.
-Pushing through that fatigue will backfire and produce a stress response.
-Stop the RFB session and consider it a success if you notice any of the following:
+Pushing through that fatigue may backfire and produce a stress response.
+Consider stopping the RFB session if you notice any of the following:

 **The resonance crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then suddenly drops to ☆☆☆ or near-zero, this may suggest your autonomic system is tiring — analogous to muscular fatigue.
 A reasonable response is to stop for the day.